thbinder/mlops_sea_animal_classification/README.md

-# Machine Learning Project Template
+# Sea Animals Classification

-This projects aims to provide the basic skeleton for a well-configured work repository.
+This projects aims to provide the basic skeleton for a well-configured ML work repository.
 It focuses on a simple computer vision problem of classifying a few sea animals.

-## Getting started with this template
+## Getting started

 You can use this following lines to start a new project:
 ```